EU Marks Major Milestone as Solar Power Overtakes Coal for the First Time

 The Rise of Solar and Renewables in EU Energy Mix

-Renewables now supply nearly half (47%) of the EU’s electricity, up from 34% in 2019.
-Solar, wind, and hydropower have driven this change, with wind generation at 17% and solar contributing to a record 22% annual increase in solar generation.
-As solar power continues to grow, the EU is making strides toward a clean energy future, reducing its vulnerability to fossil price shocks and helping tackle the climate crisis.
+Solar, wind, and hydropower have driven this change.
+Wind generation reached 17%.
+Solar contributed to a record 22% annual increase in solar generation.
+The EU is making strides towards a clean energy future.
+This reduces vulnerability to fossil price shocks.
+It also helps tackle the climate crisis.

 Leading Solar Nations and the Path Forward